Yomguithereal/mtgnode/README.md

 * click on the deck to draw cards
 * drag the cards on the game to play
 * put them back in your hand the same way
-* right click the cards to tap them
+* click the ingame cards to tap them

 The controls are still pretty basic and you should try and avoid playing cards using tokens or dealing with the library